pypeit/PypeIt/doc/bitmasks.rst

 Bitmasks
 ========

-The DAP has implemented a generalized class for handling bitmasks.
+``PypeIt`` has implemented a generalized class for handling bitmasks.

 .. include:: include/links.rst